 Tim Isbell, 2013

-Wealth Distribution in America is a 6.5 minute YouTube video by Infographics that does a remarkable job of illustrating this problem.
+Wealth Distribution in America is a 6.5-minute YouTube video by Infographics that does a remarkable job of illustrating this problem.

 A Smaller Slice of the Pie: Why Technology Is No Longer Creating Jobs is a Wharton School article.
-It points out that the spectacularly successful technology companies of the last ten years do not by their nature create as many jobs as the highly successful companies in the past.
+It points out that the spectacularly successful technology companies of the last ten years do not, by their nature, create as many jobs as the highly successful companies in the past.
 And this trend is likely to continue.

 The Ugly Truth about the Federal Deficit: It’s Not Just Entitlement Spending is an Adam-Levine Weinberg (Motley Fool) article that puts defense and security spending in perspective alongside entitlement spending.

-To Rebuild the Middle Class, Restore Marriage is a David Frum article (CNN) that shifts the conversation from same-sex marriage to what will we do to fix all marriages.
+To Rebuild the Middle Class, Restore Marriage is a David Frum article (CNN) that shifts the conversation from same-sex marriage to what we will do to fix all marriages.
 It makes the point that reinvigorating the middle class depends on refocusing our thinking about 2-parent families.

 Washington must